-BamBam to release new single 'Wheels Up' in collaboration with Golden State Warriors
+BamBam drops new single 'Wheels Up' in collaboration with Golden State Warriors

 Earlier this week, the basketball team announced the launch of Golden State Entertainment, an affiliate company that will release music and documentaries on sports and culture from the Bay Area.

-To formally launch the company’s music division, Golden State Entertainment is set to release the song ‘Wheels Up’, a new single performed by BamBam.
-The company’s officials added that Oakland recording artist Mayzin will also be appearing on the track.
+To formally launch the company’s music division, Golden State Entertainment released the song ‘Wheels Up’ today (April 22), a new single performed by BamBam.
+The song also features Bay Area rapper Mayzin on the track.

+“I’m on a mission, and can’t nobody stop me / King of the empire, and can’t nobody top me / ‘Cause I know what I’m destined to be, destined to be / Whoever wanna go and stand in my way,” BamBam sings.

 Prior to the announcement, BamBam had performed the track during the Warriors’ game against the Los Angeles Lakers on April 7.
 ‘Wheels Up’ is slated for release on April 22, with further details about the track are expected to be released in the coming days.